Inanna Goddess of the Heavens: 14 Ways to Work With Her

-Inanna is one of the most primal ancient goddesses emerging from the Cradle of Civilization.
+Inanna is a primal ancient goddess who emerged from the Cradle of Civilization.
 Some know her as Ishtar or Inanna-Ishtar.
-Her worship is making a comeback in modern times.
-When she calls to you, you must follow.
+Even being one of the oldest known goddesses, her worship is making a comeback in modern times.
+When she calls to you, heed her call.
+Listen to her song.
+Hear her war-cry.
+Gaze upon her beauty in the night sky.
 Her devotees believe she is gathering her children to her for a reason.
 Here we’ll meet Inanna, learn of her sacred ancient origins, and her characteristics.
 And we’ll learn how to work with Inanna Goddess of the Heavens, Love, War and Empowerment.

 Who is Inanna Goddess of the Heavens?

 Inanna is a goddess of ancient Sumerian origin, whose worship spread throughout the ancient Middle East to Akkadia, Assyria, Greece and Phoenicia (among others).
 Her name means “Lady of Heaven”, derived from ancient Sumerian word nin-a-nak.
 Her Semitic name is Ishtar; sometimes she’s called Inanna-Ishtar.

 She is often portrayed as a beautiful young woman with a pair of wings.
 Her sacred animal, the lion, accompanies her in her travels.
 Inanna carries her symbol, the eight-pointed star, in most manifestations.
 The Queen of Heaven sits upon a lion throne and holds a snake-scepter.
 Inanna’s named in many ancient myths including The Epic of Gilgamesh, Inanna and the Huluppu-Tree, and The Descent of Inanna.